David Hobbs (racing driver): Personal life

 Hobbs's father, Howard Frederick Hobbs (21/9/1902 – 15/12/1982), was an Australian engineer born and raised in Adelaide.
 He was an inventor who developed an early version of the automatic transmission, known as the Mecha-Matic.
 Colin Chapman had this transmission fitted to his Lotus Elite racecars.

-Howard Hobbs married Phyllis Dorothy Reid (25/3/1904 – 1989) on 12 May 1925 and the couple had 3 children.
+Howard Hobbs married Phyllis Dorothy Reid (25/3/1904 – 1989) on 12 May 1925 and the couple had three children.
 Barbara, born in Adelaide on 5 May, 1927, and sons John (b.
 1 July 1933) and David (b.
 9 June 1939), both boys being born in Lemington Spa after the young Hobbs family had sailed for England in 1931 with the intent on Howard showing his transmission to automotive engineers in Coventry, settling in Royal Lemington Spa where they would remain for approximately the next 35 years.

-David Hobbs lives in Vero Beach, Florida with his wife, Margaret, with whom he has two sons, Gregory and Guy.
+Hobbs lives in Vero Beach, Florida with his wife, Margaret, with whom he has two sons, Gregory and Guy.
 In 1986, Hobbs opened a car dealership, David Hobbs Honda, in Glendale, Wisconsin, which was sold to the Van Horn Automotive Group in March 2023.
 His youngest son, Guy, worked for Speed as a pit reporter on their sports car coverage.
 He is the grandfather of current racing driver Andrew Hobbs.